fontle/obsidianOLD/Economics/Macro 1/Restraints on Policymakers.md

 $$
 This would mean that the unemployment rate would be equal to the natural unemployment rate since $u_{t} - u_{n}$ would have to be equal to $0$.
 By implication, output would be at the natural level.
 Therefore, the inflation target theoretically eliminates deviations of output from its natural level.

-Thus our premise is wrong, if there was a negative demand shock, the price level would decrease below our target level of inflation, and thus a monetary expansion is neeed. .
+Thus our premise is wrong, if there was a negative demand shock, the price level would decrease below our target level of inflation, and thus a monetary expansion is neeed